Alec8888/dbProject/StartHere.md

 - Make sure environment variables are set correctly
 - Are both the server and client running?
 Two terminal windows should be open.

+## How does this work?
+1. Start by reading the code in the file /client/src/pages/quertOne.vue.
+This is the page that is displayed when you click the button on the home page.
+The code in this file calls the server and the server calls the oracle db.
+The data is returned to the client and displayed on the page.
+2. Next read the code in /server/server.js.
+This is the file that starts the server and defines the routes.
+The route for the query is defined in this file.
+Also, the connection to the oracle db is defined in this file.
+The connection is made using the credentials in the .env file.
+The connection is made using the oracledb module.
+The query is executed using the connection and the results are returned to the client.